j5r/web-scrapper-lattes-productions/README.md

 # Web-scrapper-lattes-productions
 This is an web scrapper for getting data about one's productions in Lattes CV implemented in Python3.
+To get Python3, download it from [here](https://www.python.org).
+For Linux users, you may install it by the terminal with

+ - sudo apt-get install python3.*

+in which * can be 6, 7 or 8.
+I recommend use 7.

 For installing all requirements, you may try one of these: